csjx/realtime-data/README.md

 Realtime data provides software for streaming data from oceanographic instruments, and uses the [DataTurbine](http://dataturbine.org) as the realtime streaming middleware server.
 The software originated with the Benthic Boundary Layer (BBL) Project at the University of Hawaii, Manoa.
 The BBL Project was associated with the [Kilo Nalu Nearshore Observatory](http://www.soest.hawaii.edu/OE/KiloNalu/), the [Hawaii Ocean Observing System](http://soest.hawaii.edu/hioos), and the [Pacific Islands Ocean Observing System](http://pacioos.org).
 The project was supported by a National Science Foundation grant (NSF Award #OCE-0536607-000) to the University of Hawaii.

-* Contributors: Christopher Jones, Margaret McManus, Geno Pawlak, Judith Wells, KR MacDonald, Ross Timmerman, Conor Jerolmon, Joseph Gilmore
+* Contributors: Christopher Jones, Margaret McManus, Geno Pawlak, Judith Wells, KR MacDonald, Ross Timmerman, Conor Jerolmon, Joseph Gilmore, Gordon Walker
 * Developed at: [School of Ocean and Earth Science and Technology, University of Hawaii at Manoa](http://soest.hawaii.edu)

 The BBL Project is an open source, community project.
 We welcome contributions in many forms, including code, graphics, documentation, bug reports, testing, etc.